-When a family requests a financial hardship exemption, HACA must suspend the minimum rent requirement beginning the first of the month following the family's request.
+When a family requests a financial hardship exemption, the PHA must suspend the minimum rent requirement beginning the first of the month following the family's request.

-HACA then determines whether the financial hardship exists and whether the hardship is temporary or long-term.
+The PHA then determines whether the financial hardship exists and whether the hardship is temporary or long-term.